High force

 Compensation of thermal expansion in boiler structures, steam pipe supports and flexible suspension systems.
 Alloy steels for high-temperature service.

-Tool-holding systems in spindles (drill bit, drill, milling cutter), die preload, hydraulic collets and presses.
-The spring provides fail-safe clamping in the event of hydraulic pressure loss.
+Tool clamping systems in spindles (drill bit, drill, milling cutter), die preload, hydraulic clamps and presses.

-Flanges and seals in piping with constant-pressure requirements.
-Stainless steel versions in AISI 301 / 316 for corrosive environments and CIP cleaning.
+Flanged joints and absorption of thermal expansion in cold-hot processes.
+Stainless steel versions in AISI 301 / 304 / 316 for corrosive environments.

-The DIN 2093 / DIN EN 16983 standard recommends contact surfaces when the material thickness exceeds 6 mm.
-Contact surfaces increase the contact area between stacked pieces, improving stress distribution and reducing wear in dynamic applications.
-In parallel stacks it is essential to consider the reduced thickness t′ (instead of t) to correctly calculate the total height of the assembly.
+DIN 2093 / DIN EN 16983 recommends bearing surfaces when the material thickness exceeds 6 mm.
+Bearing surfaces increase the contact area between the springs, improving stress distribution and reducing wear in dynamic applications.
+In parallel stacks it is essential to consider the reduced thickness t′ (instead of t) in order to correctly calculate the overall height of the assembly.

-In a series stack (springs alternating orientation) the force equals that of a single spring and the total travel is multiplied by the number of pieces.
-In parallel (same orientation) the travel is that of a single spring and the force is multiplied by the number of pieces, with a correction for friction between pieces.
-For combined stacks, the Surisa calculation program obtains the full load-deflection curve with hysteresis correction.
+In a series stack (springs opposed, alternating orientation) the force equals that of a single spring and the total displacement is multiplied by the number of pieces.
+In parallel (same orientation) the displacement is that of a single spring and the force is multiplied by the number of pieces.
+For combined stacks, Surisa's calculation program obtains the complete force-deflection curve.

 Yes.
-In addition to the standard catalogue in carbon spring steel (51CrV4, Ck67, C75S), Surisa manufactures disc springs in AISI 301, 302 and 316 stainless steel, as well as in special alloys such as Inconel, Hastelloy or Nimonic for high-temperature service.
-Diameters and thicknesses outside the standardised series are also manufactured, always respecting the geometry defined by the standard.
+In addition to the standard catalog in carbon spring steel (51CrV4, Ck67, C75S), Surisa manufactures disc springs in stainless steel AISI 301, 304 and 316, as well as in special alloys such as Inconel or Nimonic for high-temperature service.
+They are also manufactured in diameters and thicknesses different from those suggested by the standard.

 Any disc spring subjected to a constant compression load over a prolonged period experiences a gradual loss of force due to material relaxation.
 To minimise it, all springs manufactured to DIN 2093 / DIN EN 16983 undergo a pre-setting process: they are fully flattened and any that do not recover their initial height are discarded.
 As a reference, a stack tends to lose around 5% of force in the first two weeks after assembly, stabilising from then on.